IObundle/iob-soc/README.md

 # IOb-SoC

 IOb-SoC is a System-on-Chip (SoC) template comprising an open-source RISC-V processor (picorv32), an internal SRAM memory subsystem, a UART (iob-uart), and an optional interface to an external memory.
-If external memory is selected, an instruction L1 cache, a data L1 cache and a shared L2 cache is added to the system.
-The L2 cache communicates with a 3rd party memory controller IP (tpically DDR) using an AXI4 master bus.
+If the external memory interface is selected, an instruction L1 cache, a data L1 cache and a shared L2 cache is added to the system.
+The L2 cache communicates with a 3rd party memory controller IP (typically a DDR controller) using an AXI4 master bus.

 ## Operating Systems